physcrowley/csaq1/docs/1_with-open.md

 ### Coding challenges

+> You can use the JuiceMind platform to complete these challenges with the following classroom: [Physcrowley's Class](https://play.juicemind.com/dashboard/teams/XUUbpCs933IEk84h7SFH/item/802271cf-be62-45b4-9886-2373b8bfd553)

 In your project folder, write a Python script named `file_io_1.py` that includes the following code for writing to a new file:

 ```python